codekbganesh/Jenkins_SpringBoot_Project1/5.CICDPROJECT_USING_DOCKER_WITH_ANSIBLE/README.md

-# USED JENKINS AND CREATED JAR FILE USING  MAVEN AND DEPLOYED USING ANSIPLAYBOOK
+# USED JENKINS TO CREATE A DOCKER IMAGE, STORED IT IN DOCKER HUB, AND DEPLOYED THE IMAGE USING AN ANSIBLE PLAYBOOK.

 In this project Used Three Servers.
-One for Jenkins Server to build jar file, Second is for ansible to Deploy to deploy the jar file from jenkins server to Production Server, Finally the Production server which running the old version of the app.
+One for Jenkins Server to build docker image and store it into the dockerhub, Second is for ansible server to Deploy to docker image from jenkins server to Production Server, Finally the Production server which running the old version of the app.

+Note: People Always use the Jenkins master and Slave concept for Splitting workload.
+In this project we used docker as an agent.

+Advantages if we use docker as an agent: Will encounters cost for slave servers even developers don't commit any codes for a week.

-# Steps to Setup a Jenkins Server
+# 1. Steps to Setup a Jenkins Server along with Docker Engine:

 1. Install Jenkins in a Linux Machine using the below Commands: